 While learning about statistics related to the education of foster care children is imperative, knowing some facts about the foster care system is also a must.
 Let’s dive deeper into the topic.

-4. The median age of foster children is 6.1 years old.
+4. The median age of foster children is 6.1 years.

-Despite the widespread belief that most foster children are abandoned or taken from their families as babies, the median age of foster children is 6.1 years old.
+Despite the widespread belief that most foster children are abandoned or taken from their families as babies, the median age of foster children is 6.1 years.
 According to foster children and education statistics, children of all ages, from infants to 21-year-olds, are part of the foster care system worldwide.

-5. Nine out of 1,000 US children experience abuse or neglect.
+5. Eight out of 1,000 US children experience abuse or neglect.

 There are several reasons Child Protective Services would remove a child from a family home, and some are more severe than others.
 Among the most common ones are mental, physical, or sexual abuse and neglect.

-According to national foster care statistics, nine out of 1,000 American children are victims of domestic abuse, sexual abuse, or neglect during their childhood.
-Children up to three years old are the most vulnerable group, with 15 out of 1,000 experiencing the said abuse.
+According to national foster care statistics, eight out of 1,000 American children are victims of domestic abuse, sexual abuse, or neglect during their childhood.
+Children who are younger than one year are the most vulnerable group, with 25 out of 1,000 experiencing the said abuse.

 7. In 2018, 22,543 kids entered the California foster care system.